joseestudillo/presto-quick-start/README.md

 presto-server.sh run
 ```

-## Starting the CLI
+## Starting Presto CLI

 ```
 presto-cli --server localhost:8080
 ```

-By default, the results are paginated using `less`, thiscan be change setting the env var `PRESTO_PAGER` to use a different program, or empty to disable the pagination.
+By default, the results are paginated using `less`, this can be changed setting the env var `PRESTO_PAGER` to use a different program, or empty to disable the pagination.

+## Launching more that one server in the same host

+to launch a second instance of presto, it is just required to set a different port and configuration directories.
+There is a complete example and an script to run it at `resources/scripts/presto-server-test.sh` and the related configuration is stored at the same level at `test-config`.

+## Using Presto Verifier

+TODO

+## Using Presto Benchmark Driver

+TODO

 ## Adding a catalog